 1. Overview

-When unit testing, we may, periodically, wish to process the results of our test method executions.
-In this quick tutorial, we’ll take a look at how we can accomplish this using the TestWatcher API provided by JUnit.
+When unit testing, we may periodically wish to process the results of our test method executions.
+In this quick tutorial, we’ll examine how to accomplish this using the TestWatcher API provided by JUnit.

 For an in-depth guide to testing with JUnit, check out our excellent Guide to JUnit 5.